itferland/aipromptsformarketing-blog/README.md

 Run `npm run sitemap` to create `public/sitemap.xml` and update `public/robots.txt` with the sitemap URL.
 Submit this file to search engines to improve indexing.

+The script scans `src/pages` for `.tsx` files and automatically updates the list of URLs.
+Run it again whenever you add or rename a page to keep the sitemap current.